sircharlo/meeting-media-manager/PROGRESS.md

 - [ ] Docs: Improve docs translations by using more localized strings like how M3 itself does it
 - [ ] Manage media: Fix how recurring media works
-- [ ] Media sync: Add missing sign language media (Some media is missing that is specific to sign language)
 - [ ] Misc: Convert flash to notify system with action buttons
-- [ ] Present media: Implement video markers for sign language media
 - [ ] Present media: Make progress slider draggable when paused to change current progress / video scrubber
 - [ ] Release: Check if build artifacts work correctly for Windows and MacOS
 - [ ] Test: test for 3 displays